Countries with the Strictest VPN Laws and How to Get Around Them

 5 The Democratic Republic of Korea

 It gives the rest of its citizen’s access to its special intranet services which carry just 28 websites.
-This means VPNs are illegal here and any attempt to penetrate the more comprehensive web will lead to severe legal consequences.
+The use of VPNs is prohibited in this location, and any efforts to access the broader internet could result in serious legal repercussions.

 Are you planning to travel to any of the countries we’ve mentioned above?
 If you are, well, we don’t want you to miss out on your favorite movies from sites like Netflix, which is blocked in China, or sporting events taking place around the world.